 - 7.25 The EIA process should influence the location and basic design of the Proposed Development in order to limit its carbon emissions and this should be reported in the ES.
-Climate change mitigation (i.e. reducing effects of climate change) and adaption measures (i.e. increasing resilience to climate change) should be detailed within the relevant topics of the ES: - effects on the environment arising from carbon emissions at each stage of the development, including embodied energy in the manufacture of construction materials; - emissions from construction traffic and on-site plant; operational emissions from development should be assessed; - provision of energy efficiency measures (e.g. insulation, motion-activated lights) and water efficiency measures (e.g. low water use fittings and white goods; rainwater harvesting) to reduce consumption; and - designing for reduced transport e.g. minimising the need for personal travel, car free commitments - 7.26 The LPA is satisfied that the approach outlined in the Scoping Report is acceptable.
+Climate change mitigation (i.e. reducing effects of climate change) and adaption measures (i.e. increasing resilience to climate change) should be detailed within the relevant topics of the ES:

+- materials;

+- from development should be assessed;

+- provision of energy efficiency measures (e.g. insulation, motion-activated goods; rainwater harvesting) to reduce consumption; and

+- car free commitments

+7.26 The LPA is satisfied that the approach outlined in the Scoping Report is acceptable.